Wind Down the MSS + Transfer Payment Responsibilities to the Arbitrum Foundation

 Voting Options

-AGAINST: Entropy will work with the MSS to bring a revised proposal that addresses the shortfall and future structure of the payment vertical
+2. Against (Continue with the MSS): Entropy begins working on a solution to the shortfall and creating a revised proposal that addresses the future structure of the payment vertical.

 you mean, if approved with a participation bigger than the non-constitutional 3% quorum, correct?